Smatek1001/AI_DnD/_DM_Instructions/Plot_Ideas.md

 * (New factions or organizations ideas. e.g., "A secret society of elementalists emerges.")

 ## III.
 Item/Artifact Ideas
-* (Concepts for new magic [[Items]], ancient artifacts, or cursed objects. e.g., "A sentient weapon that tries to control its wielder.")
+* (Concepts for new magic [[Items/_Item_Index|Items]], ancient artifacts, or cursed objects. e.g., "A sentient weapon that tries to control its wielder.")

 ## IV.
 NPC Concepts (unassigned)
-* (Brief ideas for [[NPCs]] not yet fleshed out. e.g., "A kindly old shopkeeper who is secretly a powerful retired adventurer.")
+* (Brief ideas for NPCs not yet fleshed out. e.g., "A kindly old shopkeeper who is secretly a powerful retired adventurer.")

 ## V. Dungeon/Location Concepts
 * (Ideas for interesting places to explore. e.g., "A floating island dungeon built by ancient giants.")